American consumers are growing worried about a US debt default - KESQ

 “While current incoming macroeconomic data show no sign of recession, consumers’ worries about the economy escalated in May alongside the proliferation of negative news about the economy, including the debt crisis standoff,” Joanne Hsu, director of the surveys of consumers at the University of Michigan, said in a release.
 “If policymakers fail to resolve the debt ceiling crisis, these dismal views over the economy will exacerbate the dire economic consequences of default.”

 The latest survey showed that the university’s consumer-sentiment index fell by 9% in May.
-The index has now wiped out more than half of its gains since recovering from an all-time low in June 2021.
+The index’s latest decline wiped out more than half of its gains since recovering from the record low in June 2022.

+“In Washington’s past fiscal games of chicken, sentiment recovered within a few months of the crises ending,” Bill Adams, chief economist at Comerica Bank, wrote in analyst note.
+“On the other hand, if the government defaults, it won’t be pretty.”

 The-CNN-Wire